Planning Your Studies

 Course Registration Procedures

 Registration for each term takes place at a time set by the Registrar (see Academic Calendar).
 Students register online through Student Account Management (SAM).
 Registration information and procedures are published by the Registrar’s Office on TLSNet.

 Registration for each term takes place during specified times set by the Registrar.
 Degree students should submit registration cards signed by their academic advisor during those time periods.
 A late fee of $50 is charged for registrations submitted after the registration deadline.

-Students may choose to audit courses on a space-available basis.
-Audited courses do not receive any academic credit but they do appear on transcripts.
-The student is not required to take examinations and receives no grade.
-Spouses of full-time degree students may enroll as auditors on a space-available basis for no charge, provided they are not candidates for a seminary degree.
+Students who have been admitted to Trinity Lutheran Seminary may audit courses on a space-available basis.
+The student is expected to attend classes and to do the readings.
+Courses audited are listed on a student’s record, but the student is not required to take examinations or submit papers and receives no grade.
+Audited courses do not result in any academic credit but they do appear on transcripts.
+Spouses of full-time degree students may apply for admission and register as auditors on a space-available basis for no charge, provided they are not candidates for a seminary degree.

 The seminary is a member, with the Methodist Theological School in Ohio and the Pontifical College Josephinum, of the Theological Consortium of Greater Columbus.
 All courses at each school are open to qualified degree students of the other two seminaries.
 Trinity students should register with the Trinity registrar for any MTSO or PCJ courses they wish to take.